R.N. to B.S. - Tuition & Aid

 Note: Roberts Wesleyan College reserves the right to change the fees above at any time without prior notice.

-- Federal Grants & Loans – Complete your FAFSA application to determine eligibility for Federal PELL grants and Direct Loans
+- Federal Grants & Loans – Complete your FAFSA application (Google Play or Apple (iOS) Store) to determine eligibility for Federal PELL grants and Direct Loans

 - Federal PELL Grant – Available to eligible students with demonstrated financial need.
 Awards range from $0 to $3,047 per term